Glatton: History

-By 1086 there was already a church and a priest at Glatton.
+By 1086, there was already a church and a priest at Glatton.

 In the 1870s, John Marius Wilson described the village as "GLATTON, a village and a parish in the district of Peterborough and county of Huntingdon.
 The village stands 3 miles SSW of Stilton, and 3½ WSW of Holme r. station."

-In 1881 Glatton had a total population of 249.
+In 1881, Glatton had a total population of 249.

 Government

 As a civil parish, Glatton has a parish council, the lowest tier of government in England.
 It consists of five councillors and it has a parish clerk.
 It normally meets on a Wednesday, some 4–6 times a year.

 Glatton was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Glatton became a part of the county of Cambridgeshire.

 The second tier of local government is the Huntingdonshire District Council of Cambridgeshire, with its headquarters in Huntingdon.
 Its 52 councillors represent 29 district wards.
 Glatton is a part of the district ward of Sawtry and represented on the district council by two councillors.
 District councillors serve four-year terms.

 For Glatton, the highest tier of local government is Cambridgeshire County Council, based in Cambridge.
 It consists of 69 councillors representing 60 electoral divisions.
 Glatton is part of the electoral division of Sawtry and Ellington and represented by one county councillor.
-At Westminster Glatton is in the parliamentary constituency of North West Cambridgeshire, held by Shailesh Vara (Conservative) since 2005.
-The previous member was Brian Mawhinney (Conservative) between 1997 and 2005.
+At Westminster Glatton is in the parliamentary constituency of North West Cambridgeshire, held by Sam Carling (Labour) since 2024.
+The previous member was Shailesh Vara (Conservative) between 2005 and 2024.

 Demography

 Population

-In the period 1801 to 1901 the census population of Glatton ranged between 189 in 1901 and 358 in 1821.
+In the period 1801 to 1901, the census population of Glatton ranged between 189 in 1901 and 358 in 1821.

-All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.
+All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight, except for the 2021 figure which is taken from Census Data UK.

 In 2011, the parish covered an area of 2174 acre, giving a population density in 2011 of 90.7 persons per square mile (35 per square kilometre).
 Of the 2011 population of 308, 35 were in the 0–19 cohort, 62 aged 20–44, 142 aged 45–74 and 79 over 75 years old.
 The structure is weighted to the older population; 72 per cent are above 45 years old.
 Census records show a decline until 1951, to 136, then a relatively swift rise.